Can Boxing Cards Increase in Value? It’s Complicated.

 Conversely, consider something like T206 baseball cards.
 With a quarter of a million graded cards (just by PSA alone), you might not expect values to be all that strong.
 But the demand for the set is such that prices are not only good but they are at record levels.
 This despite things like new finds of them sometimes on rare occasions yielding a few hundred at once.

 All of that said, can boxing cards increase dramatically in value?
 Sure.
 Card collecting comes and goes in cycles.
-I do think, however, that the industry has its work cut out for it.
+I do think, however, that the boxing cards have their work cut out for them.

 Now, part of this is not necessarily even about boxing cards losing value.
 Many cards have simply remained stagnant while baseball cards have seen a sharp increase.
 ‘Comeback’ is not entirely meant to suggest that cards have hit all-time lows.
 Rather, they they haven’t grown as pre-war baseball cards have.

 Boxing collectors that remember the sport thriving are getting older.
 And even though the sport isn’t anywhere near dead, it’s still got a long way to get back onto the radar of collectors.
 But I’d argue that something like one truly dominant heavyweight would go a long way to getting things turned around.